takenet/lime-csharp/README.md

     app.UseLime();

     // Optional: Conventional MVC configuration.
-    // The MVC middleware can be reached if there an HTTP endpoint defined in Lime options. app.UseHttpsRedirection();
+    // The MVC middleware can be reached if there is an HTTP endpoint defined in Lime options. app.UseHttpsRedirection();
     app.UseRouting();
     app.UseEndpoints(endpoints => { endpoints.MapControllers(); });
 }
 ```

-To handling the envelopes, create a `Listeners` folder in the ASP.NET core project and add the listeners, inheriting from `[EnvelopeType]ListenerBase` classes.
+To handle the envelopes, create a `Listeners` folder in the ASP.NET core project and add the listeners, inheriting from `[EnvelopeType]ListenerBase` classes.

 For instance, a simple message handler implementation that only echoes the received messages: